AlexanderDesmond/UnemployedSamurai/README.md

 - Variable names should not be single characters (except when these are expressive/meet convention - ie. for loop index = i).
 They should be descriptive for anyone reading the code to follow.

 #### Project Structure

 - Application logic should be separated into their own files.
 For example: routes should be separate from controller logic and separate from database models.

 ## Major Libraries

-**Front-end Framework**: Angular<br>
+**JavaScript Front-end Framework**: Angular<br>
-**Back-end Framework**: Expressjs<br>
+**JavaScript Back-end Framework**: Express.js<br>
+**JavaScript Runtime Environment**: Node.js<br>
 **Database**: MongoDB

 ## Developers

 12879779 Yat Ho Kwok<br>
 12544502 Alex Desmond<br>
 12582072 Jaspreet Panesar<br>